-Tune to 1630 AM for Emergency and Borough Information
+Tune in to 1630 AM for Emergency and Borough Information

 Point Pleasant Beach Police Department